-Each provider certified by the DMH must maintain an emergency/disaster response plan for each service location/site for responding to natural disasters and manmade disasters (fires, bomb threats, utility failures and other threatening situation such as workplace violence).
+Each provider certified by the DMH must maintain an emergency/disaster response plan for each service location/site for responding to natural disasters and manmade disasters (fires, bomb threats, utility failures and other threatening situations such as workplace violence).
 Providers must maintain a Continuity of Operations Plan (COOP) describing how operations will continue in the event of a natural or manmade disaster.
 Each location/site must document proof of implementation of these written plans as evidenced by written reports of scheduled and conducted fire, disaster, and COOP drills.

-- Disaster drills must be conducted and documented at least quarterly. - Disaster drills must rotate the nature of the event for the drill based on each facility and program's emergency/disaster plan. - Fire drills must be conducted and documented at least monthly for all supervised living and/or residential programs and quarterly for all day programs. - Fire drills for residential programs must be conducted on a rotating schedule across all three shift schedules. - COOP drills must be conducted and documented at least annually.
+- Disaster drills must be conducted and documented at least quarterly. - Disaster drills must rotate the nature of the event for the drill based on each facility and program's emergency/disaster plan. - Fire drills must be conducted and documented at least monthly for all supervised living and/or residential programs and quarterly for each facility and service location. - Fire drills for supervised living residential treatment service must be conducted on a rotating schedule across all three shift schedules. - COOP drills must be conducted and documented at least annually.